 - Always carry a

 healthy snack with you, so when unhealthy temptations come your way,

 you can eat something nutritious instead.
 Pack grab-and-go snacks, like a

 reduced-fat cheese stick with some celery, cucumbers, bell peppers, or grape

 tomatoes.
-A small bag with a handful of nuts or an individual container of
+A small bag containing a handful of nuts and a piece of fruit (Phase 2) or an individual container of

-hummus is also a good choice.
+hummus with veggies is also a good choice.
 Or take along a protein- and fiber-rich South

 Beach Diet 100-Calorie Snack Bar, Protein Fit Bar, or a Good to Go Cereal Bar